The Galois characterisation of $p$-adically closed fields -- A modern perspective: Introduction

 Chapter~\ref{chap:transfer} contains a survey of transfer methods between fields of different characteristic.
 The main result that we will need for the proof of the Main Theorem is the Transfer Lemma (Corollary~\ref{cor:transfer_lemma1}), for which we give two proofs.
 In Section~\ref{sec:perfectoid}, we give a new proof based on the tilting construction.
 In Section~\ref{sec:sat-decomp_method}, we introduce the Saturation-Decomposition Method---recently employed by Jahnke-Kartas~\cite{Jahnke-Kartas} in a spectacular fashion to understand the model theory of perfectoid fields---and explain how it yields a second proof of the Transfer Lemma.
 We will motivate this method using ramification theory and provide optimal conditions under which it applies (this is the Taming Theorem~\ref{thm:taming}).
 As a consequence, we obtain a new proof of a result of Kuhlmann-Rzepka \cite{Kuhlmann-Rzepka} on roughly deeply ramified fields (Corollary~\ref{cor:KR-almost-purity}).
 In Section \ref{sec:JK}, we sketch how Jahnke and Kartas' proofs fit into this framework.

 Chapter~\ref{chap:main} contains the proof of the Main Theorem.

-\textbf{Acknowledgements.} First and foremost, the authors wish to thank Sylvy Anscombe, Philip Dittmann, Franziska Jahnke, and Konstantinos Kartas for their continued interest in this project and many discussions.
+\textbf{Acknowledgements.} First and foremost, the authors wish to thank Sylvy Anscombe, Philip Dittmann, Franziska Jahnke, Konstantinos Kartas, and Franz-Viktor Kuhlmann for their continued interest in this project and many discussions.
 Special thanks go to P.\,D. and Margarete Ketelsen for suggesting counterexamples.
 We thank Lady Margaret Hall in Oxford for supporting a Mathematical Symposion in September 2024 in Goudargues, France, that inspired us to work on this paper.

 The first and third authors warmly thank Franziska Jahnke for inviting them to the University of Münster in 2024/25 for two research visits, during which parts of this paper were written.

 The first and second authors gratefully acknowledge the hospitality of the Hausdorff Research Institute in Bonn, where this paper was completed.
 Their stay was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC--2047/1 -- 390685813.